As Construction Material Costs Soar 26%+, Here’s How to Cut on Waste Expenses

 ⦁ Addressing purchasing choices.

-⦁ Helping to develop policies that can curtail waste production and increase diversion.
+⦁ Helping to develop policies that can curtail waste production and increase waste diversion.

 Reuse materials on other sites

-Leveraging a reuse strategy from one site to another can help lessen material usage and can be seen in the practices already prominent, like pouring foundation and scaffolding systems that carry on from one site to the next.
-For example, excess aluminum sheets cut on one job can be used on another albeit smaller job to lessen raw material excess and reduce disposal fees.
+Leveraging a reuse strategy from one site to another can help reduce material use and is evident in practices already prevalent, such as pouring foundations and scaffolding systems that carry over from one site to the next.
+For example, excess aluminum sheets cut for one job can be used for another, albeit smaller, job to reduce raw material waste and disposal fees.
 Habitually used items that can be carried over to other sites include carpet cuttings, drywall pieces, insulation, pipe cuttings, roofing shingles, tile flooring, and scrap wood.
 Implementing a reuse program for each major material is ideal for lessening waste and streamlining program strategies.

 Recycle when not reusing

-Donate materials for a tax right off – rather than landfilling
+Donate materials for a tax deduction – rather than landfilling

-When over-purchasing and demolition results in an excess of usable materials, remove or disassemble items carefully to salvage for a charitable donation to places like Habitat for Humanity ReStore.
+When over-purchasing and demolition result in an excess of usable materials, carefully remove or disassemble items to salvage for charitable donation to places like Habitat for Humanity ReStore.
 Making construction donations of materials to places like the Construction Junction or the ReStore can serve as a tax write-off and lower disposal costs.
-If feasible and space permits, a quarterly sale can be advertised to the public on highly desired items like windows, molding, cabinets, bathroom fixtures, and appliances.
-Localized efforts and partnerships with other companies can help the distribution of materials.
+If feasible and space permits, a quarterly sale can be advertised to the public for highly desired items such as windows, molding, cabinets, bathroom fixtures, and appliances.
+Localized efforts and partnerships with other companies can help distribute materials and reduce landfill dumping.

 Train workers on waste programs

 When programs are in place to handle waste correctly, trained workers will act as directed.
 Leave no room for deviation by implementing simple, sustainable systems.
-Workers will ideally be provided with appropriate training on source separation techniques and supplied with the tools to perform these tasks on job sites.
+Workers will ideally be provided with appropriate training on source separation techniques and supplied with the tools to perform these tasks on job sites, supporting long-term sustainability and waste management goals.

 Lower construction waste costs with results-driven providers like National Waste Associates

-To get construction and demolition waste costs down, partner with National Waste Associates and get incredible, cost-saving results.
-We have an extensive network, and our team of experts works across all locations to help implement waste strategies that are effective, easily managed, and deliver on costs savings and waste reduction.
+To reduce construction and demolition waste costs, partner with National Waste Associates and achieve incredible, cost-saving results.
+We have an extensive network, and our team of experts works across all locations to help implement waste strategies that are effective, easily managed, and deliver on cost savings and waste reduction.
 Choose NWA for professional construction waste management to help lower construction waste costs and offset skyrocketing material costs.

 Would you like our experts to help your construction team lower waste costs?